 If you dealt with an asthma attack by using up to 10 puffs of your blue inhaler but didn't need to call an ambulance, you still need to see your GP the same day.
 Your GP or asthma nurse needs to check you're well and review your medicines.

 - You went to hospital, or called an ambulance

 You still need to book a follow-up appointment with your GP or asthma nurse within two working days of leaving the hospital or being treated by paramedics.
 Your GP can check your notes and give you personal recovery advice.

 - If you had an asthma attack over two weeks ago but didn't see your GP at the time

 It is still important to see your doctor or asthma nurse.
 Your asthma may still not be well controlled.
 You could be at risk of another asthma attack without realising.

 - You used any of your 'rescue pack' of steroid pills

-If your asthma got bad enough that you had to take steroid pills your GP gave you, see your GP or asthma nurse.
+If your asthma got bad enough that you had to take steroid pills your GP gave you, see your GP or asthma nurse within two working days.
 This counts as an asthma attack.